 - 3.1 Vendors must ensure that their systems and procedures are sufficient to mitigate any potential negative impact on the Group's brand and reputation. - 3.2 To manage compliance with the requirements set by this Code, vendors shall, at minimum, establish policies governing labour, grievances, health and safety, environmental responsibility and ethics and business integrity.
 These policies shall be endorsed by executive management, kept up to date as requirements and legislation change, communicated to all workers, and reviewed on an annual basis. - 3.3 Vendors shall appoint responsibility to personnel for implementing the policies. - 3.4 Vendors are encouraged to demonstrate awareness of risk within their supply chains (suppliers, subcontractors, and contractors to the facility, and customers and partners of the facility) through a supply chain risk assessment and supply chain monitoring.
 Any vendor standards, including legal standards and customer requirements, shall be communicated to its suppliers, subcontractors, contractors, customers and partners. - 3.5 Vendors shall implement a grievance or 'whistleblowing' procedure by which employees can confidentially raise issues of concern to management without fear of reprisal or negative repercussions.
-The grievance procedure shall record and track grievances and workers shall be made aware of the progress or resolution of any raised grievances. - 3.6 The Group reserves the right to review the vendor's policies, procedures or any other document related to adherence to this Code.
-In some cases, the Group may require an online or onsite audit of a vendor's adherence to this Code. - 3.7 Vendors are requested to provide the Watches of Switzerland Group with full access to their production facilities and to any documents pertinent to legal employment or environmental practices.
+The grievance procedure shall record and track grievances and workers shall be made aware of the progress or resolution of any raised grievances. - 3.6 Vendors should carry out regular audits of third party manufacturing sites to ensure compliance with the terms of this Vendor Code of Conduct. - 3.7 The Group reserves the right to review the vendor's policies, procedures or any other document related to adherence to this Code.
+In some cases, the Group may require an online or onsite audit of a vendor's adherence to this Code. - 3.8 Vendors are requested to provide the Watches of Switzerland Group with full access to their production facilities and to any documents pertinent to legal employment or environmental practices.